Diploma in Music and Worship Arts

 Does great music move you?
 Do you want to grow in your ability to express your worship and share your story through the creative art form of music and songwriting?

-This three-year Diploma in Music and Worship Arts program is employment-oriented and will lead to skilled service in the Christian music industry including songwriting, performance arts and musical instruction.
+This two-year Diploma in Music and Worship Arts program is employment-oriented and will lead to skilled service in the Christian music industry including songwriting, performance arts and musical instruction.

 You have a natural gift and aptitude for music.
 Music is the way you most love to express yourself.
 Natural gifting is more important than formal training, though even the most gifted benefit from instruction.
 You desire that the music you create and play is based upon a solid biblical foundation.